GrzegorzKarczewski/BMI-Calculator/README.md

 BMI Calculator is useful because it:

 - Provides a user-friendly interface for calculating BMI
-- Supports both male and female users
+- Supports both male and female users [BMI calculations for both genders are the same, it just change the ui based on gender]
 - Displays results in a visually appealing format with color-coded BMI ranges

 This project aims to make BMI calculation quick, easy, and accessible for users.